-4. How beloved are the taberbacles O Lord of Hosts: my soul coveteth, and fainteth after the Court of my God.
+4. How beloved are the tabernacles O Lord of Hosts: my soul coveteth, and fainteth after the Court of my God.

-5. Dear Lord, to thee I conscrate my heart.
+5. Dear Lord, to thee I consecrate my heart.

 6. O, my Love, how sweet is the love of thee.
 Those who know thee my Lord, love thee: show me thy face dear Lord, that I may for ever sigh after thee.

 7. Do not permit me (dear Lord) to love any thing but thee.